+Where, because of non-operation, the load-serving Balancing Authority does not have a full calendar year’s integrated hourly Peak demand, that entity’s Accumulated Primary Inadvertent Interchange (PIIaccum) shall not exceed 150% of that entity’s highest integrated hourly Peak Demand, occurring during any portion of the preceding 365 days, or 366 days in those years during which February 29 occurs as an intercalary day.

 For generation-only Balancing Authorities, 150% of the previous calendar year’s integrated hourly peak generation.

+Where, because of non-operation, the generation-only Balancing Authority does not have a full calendar year’s integrated hourly peak generation, that entity’s PIIaccum shall not exceed 150% of that entity’s highest integrated hourly peak generation, occurring during any portion of the preceding 365 days, or 366 days in those years during which February 29 occurs as an intercalary day.

 M1.
-Each Balancing Authority will have evidence that it operated its system such that, following the conclusion of each month, the month-end absolute value of its On-Peak and Off-Peak, Accumulated Primary Inadvertent Interchange (PIIaccum), as calculated by the WECC Interchange Tool (WIT) or its successor electronic confirmation tool, meets all criteria stated in Requirement R1.
+Each Balancing Authority will have evidence that it operated its system such that, following the conclusion of each month, the month-end absolute value of its On-Peak and Off-Peak, Accumulated Primary Inadvertent Interchange (PIIaccum), as calculated by the Interchange Software, meets all criteria stated in Requirement R1.

 R2.
-Each Balancing Authority shall, upon discovery of an error in the calculation of PIIhourly, recalculate within 90 days, the value of PIIhourly and adjust the PIIaccum from the time of the error.
+Each Balancing Authority shall, upon discovery of an error in its On-peak or Off-peak Inadvertent Interchange calculation, recalculate and correct the Inadvertent Interchange values within 90 days from the time the error is discovered.
 [Violation Risk Factor: Medium] [Time Horizon: Operations Assessment]

 M2.
-Forms of acceptable evidence of compliance with Requirement R2 include but are not limited to any one of the following:
+Each Balancing Authority discovering an error in its On-peak or Off-peak Inadvertent Interchange calculation will have evidence that it recalculated and corrected the Inadvertent Interchange values, within 90 days from the time the error is discovered, as required in Requirement R2.

+Evidence may include, but is not limited to:

-Data, screen shots from the WECC Interchange Tool (WIT) or its successor electronic confirmation tool,
+Screen shots from the Interchange Software

-Data, screen shots from the internal Balancing Authority tool, or

-Production of data from any other databases, spreadsheets, displays.
+Screen shots from the Balancing Authority’s internal software functions such as internal databases, spreadsheets, and displays.

+Dated archive files

+Historical data

 R3.
-Each Balancing Authority shall keep its Automatic Time Error Correction (ATEC) in service, with an allowable exception period of less than or equal to an accumulated 24 hours per calendar quarter for ATEC to be out of service.
+Each Balancing Authority shall keep its ATEC in service, with an allowable exception period of less than or equal to an accumulated 24 hours per calendar quarter for ATEC to be out of service.
+This period is separate from any period during which the Interchange Software was unavailable.
 [Violation Risk Factor: Medium] [Time Horizon: Same-day Operations]

 M3.
+Each Balancing Authority will have evidence that it kept its ATEC in service, as required in Requirement R3, subject to the allowable exceptions provided.

-Forms of acceptable evidence of compliance with Requirement R3 may include, but are not limited to:
+Evidence may include, but is not limited to:

+Screen shots from the Interchange Software

+Screen shots from the Balancing Authority’s internal software functions such as internal databases, spreadsheets, and displays.

-Dated archived files,
+Dated archive files

-Historical data,
+Historical data

-Other data that demonstrates the ATEC was out of service for less than 24 hours per calendar quarter.

 R4.
-Each Balancing Authority shall compute each of the following using the WECC Interchange Tool (WIT) or its successor electronic confirmation tool, no later than 50 minutes after each hour,
+Each Balancing Authority shall compute and upload hourly Net Actual Interchange (NAI) to the Interchange Software no later than 50 minutes after each hour.

-PIIhourly,

-PIIaccum,

-Automatic Time Error Correction term (IATEC).

 [Violation Risk Factor: Medium] [Time Horizon: Operations Assessment]

 M4.
-Forms of acceptable evidence of compliance with Requirement R4 include but are not limited to any one of the following:
+Each Balancing Authority will have evidence that it computed and uploaded hourly Net Actual Interchange (NAI) to the Interchange Software no later than 50 minutes after each hour, as required in Requirement R4.

+Evidence may include, but is not limited to:

-Data, screen shots from the WECC Interchange Tool (WIT) or its successor electronic confirmation tool, that demonstrate compliance;
+Screen shots from the Interchange Software

-Data, screen shots from internal Balancing Authority tool that demonstrate compliance; or,

-Data from any other databases, spreadsheets, displays that demonstrate compliance.

-R5.
-Each Balancing Authority shall be able to change its Automatic Generation Control operating mode between Flat Frequency (for blackout restoration); Flat Tie Line (for loss of frequency telemetry); Tie Line Bias; and Tie Line Bias plus Time Error Control (used in ATEC mode), to correspond to current operating conditions.
-[Violation Risk Factor: Medium] [Time Horizon: Real-Time Operations]

-M5.
-Forms of acceptable evidence of compliance with Requirement R5 include but are not limited to any one of the following:

-Screen shots from Energy Management System,

-Demonstration using an off-line system.

-R6.
-Each Balancing Authority shall recalculate the PIIhourly and PIIaccum for the On-Peak and Off-Peak periods whenever adjustments are made to hourly Inadvertent Interchange or TE.
+Screen shots from the Balancing Authority’s internal software functions such as internal databases, spreadsheets, and displays.

+Dated archive files

+Historical data

+R4a.
+(Numbering change after posting.)
+Each Balancing Authority shall confirm Net Scheduled Interchange (NSI) with adjacent Balancing Authorities, prior to implementation.
 [Violation Risk Factor: Medium] [Time Horizon: Operations Assessment]